-One of the greatest joys of birdwatching is developing your skills at recognizing the different calls and songs of various species of birds.
+One of the greatest joys of birdwatching is developing your skills at recognizing the different calls and songs of various species of daytime birds.
 Most birdwatchers are familiar with the morning chatter and singing of their backyard birds.
 Some are expert at identifying their backyard visitors by their song.
 However, it may come as a surprise to find out there are several species of birds that sing at night.
-With less noise and commotion, and many other birds tucked in, these species enjoy singing in the dark of the night.
-Spending a little time in your back yard at night is the best way to hone your ability to recognize which birds are singing in dark.
+With less noise and commotion, and many other birds tucked in, these night birds enjoy singing in the dark.
+Spending a little time in your back yard at night is the best way to hone your ability to recognize which birds are singing at night.

 See also: Birdsong Identification Tips